 Seeing nothing specific of interest I paid for my drink and started to leave when the old lady spoke to the the girl in Spanish to have her show me the contents of a little hand-weaved box on the table.
 Inside, after removing the lid, was a smooth rock about the same size as a chicken egg that looked all the same as almost any other rock.
 The old woman stood up slowly walking across the cleared ground the lean-to was on toward the thick foliage behind the structure.
 She slightly turned her head speaking Spanish to the girl as I was dumping the rock into the palm of my hand.
-When I did, at that same time, a small folded piece of paper under the rock fell to the ground.
-As I was reaching for the paper, which had a line drawing of a comet and some words in Spanish scribbled on it, the girl told me the woman said I should recognize the rock as a piece of a meteor.
+When I did, at that same time, a small folded piece of paper, held by the rock, fell to the ground.
+As I reached for the paper, which had a line drawing of a comet and some words in Spanish scribbled on it, the girl told me the woman said I should recognize the rock as a piece of a meteor.

 I turned as quickly as I could to catch the old lady, instantly reaching the edge of the foliage and the point where I was sure she had entered.
 However, the foliage was so tangled, thick, and briar-like in most places it was impossible for passage any distance anywhere along its edge.
 When I turned back to the lean-to, except for a pair of black, dusty, one-strap Mary Jane flats two sizes too big on the ground in the dirt in front of the empty counter, the girl was gone as well.